10 Things New People Need To Know

 If you are faculty/staff in the College of Education, contact EdIT for help setting up your Purdue email account so you can start reading email ASAP.
 Be sure to set up your career account first!
 Faculty and staff members will be using Microsoft Office 365 email + Microsoft Outlook.

-If you are a non-staff graduate or undergraduate student, contact ITaP via phone, email, or in person (see this link) for help getting started with email on the Purdue Student Email System.
+If you are a non-staff graduate or undergraduate student, contact Purdue IT via phone, email, or in person (see this link) for help getting started with email on the Purdue Student Email System.

 Career account dashboard: